Luxury and Convenience of these two hotels in in Downtown Toronto

-Toronto is a great city, attracting more than 25 million tourists every year.
-The city is a center of finance and commerce, with a highly diversified economy based on technology, telecommunications, design, education, arts, fasion, tourism, transportation and manufacturing.
+Toronto is an important and great city, attracting more than 25 million tourists every year.
+The city is a center of finance and commerce, with a highly diversified economy based on technology, telecommunications, design, education, arts, fashion, tourism, transportation and manufacturing.

 It’s also the third largest center for television and motion picture production in North America, after Los Angeles and New York.

 The Toronto International Film Festival attracts more than 450,000 visitors every September, and the TIFF now has a permanent facility downtown where visitors can go to the movies all year round.

 The $181-million, five-story TIFF Bell Lightbox, funded entirely by donations, has five theaters, two galleries, a vast film library, two restaurants, a cafe and a three-story atrium.